OpenBB-finance/OpenBB/website/content/platform/data_models/DiscoveryFilings.md

 ---
-title: Get the most-recent filings submitted to the SEC
+title: DiscoveryFilings
-description: OpenBB Platform Data Model
+description: Get the most-recent filings submitted to the SEC
 ---

 <!-- markdownlint-disable MD012 MD031 MD033 -->